rubinj30/investment_app_mern/README.md

 # Stock Tracker
 This is an app for tracking the performance of your investments in an user-friendly interface.
-On top of tracking current prices, purchase prices, and number of shares for each investments, it also pulls in key financial ratios, company information, and relevant news.
+On top of tracking current prices, purchase prices, past transactions, and number of shares for each investments, it also pulls in key financial ratios, company information, and relevant news.

 ## Link to site
 https://stock-up-app.herokuapp.com